britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 **Bundles**

-Purchase one of our bundles and get up to a 70% discount compared to purchasing individual add-ons.
+Purchase one of our bundles and get up to an 80% discount compared to purchasing individual add-ons.

 * [Startup Bundle](https://getawesomesupport.com/addons/startup-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A 50% discount on the 5 most common add-ons for unlimited sites
 * [Standard Bundle](https://getawesomesupport.com/addons/standard-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 20%-60% on the 8 most common add-ons (discount level depends on number of site licenses purchased)
 * [Professional Bundle](https://getawesomesupport.com/addons/professional-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 45%-70% on the add-ons most useful for e-commerce sites (discount level depends on number of site licenses purchased)
 * [Enterprise Bundle](https://getawesomesupport.com/addons/enterprise-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 50%-70% on the most common add-ons used in larger businesses.
-* [Agency Bundle](https://getawesomesupport.com/addons/agency-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 55%-70% on a bundle of almost all our add-ons.
+* [Agency Bundle](https://getawesomesupport.com/addons/agency-bundle/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A discount of 55%-80% on a bundle of almost all our add-ons.
 You get an even bigger discount if you purchase this package without the option for technical support!

 **Seamless Integration**